rust-lang/rust/src/doc/index.md

 # External documentation

+*Note: While these are great resources for learning Rust, they may track a particular version of Rust that is likely not exactly the same as that for which this documentation was generated.*

-* [Rust for Rubyists] - An excellent introduction for Rust; not just for Rubyists.
+* [Rust for Rubyists] - An excellent introduction for Rust; not just for Rubyists (tracks the most recent release).
-* [Rust by Example] - Short examples of common tasks in Rust.
+* [Rust by Example] - Short examples of common tasks in Rust (tracks the master branch).
 * [The Rust wiki](http://github.com/rust-lang/rust/wiki)

 [Rust for Rubyists]: http://www.rustforrubyists.com/